wronrohn/NextTicket/README.md

 ## Contributions:

-### Sumit Oberoi:
+### Sumit Oberoi

 Was tasked to worked on frontend.
-Ended up doing following
+Ended up doing following:

-1. Built all the react components (except for Speech to text)
+* Built all the react components (except for Speech to text)
-2. Integrated APIs and Routing on Frontend
+* Integrated APIs and Routing on Frontend
-3. Integrated Firebase Authentication for email and Google Login Scheme
+* Integrated Firebase Authentication for email and Google Login Scheme
-4. Worked with Athiban on CSS for the complete app
+* Worked with Athiban on CSS for the complete app
-5. Made base component for web to speech which was refined by Davor, Chunli and Rohnit
+* Made base component for web to speech which was refined by Davor, Chunli and Rohnit
-6. Built search movies API
+* Built search movies API
-7. Added Tota11y across the app
+* Added Tota11y across the app
-8. Created App logo and other static assets except for movie and genre placeholder images for the app
+* Created App logo and other static assets except for movie and genre placeholder images for the app

-### Rohnit:
+### Rohnit Shetty

-Was asked to do WebSpeech api implementation and styling
+Was taked to integrate WebSpeech api.
+Did the following:

+* Implemented webspeech api.
+Worked to refine it with Chunli and Davor.
+* Added basic UI styling for forms.
-Did webspeech api, helped server sided api for watchlists and basic UI styling for forms
+* Helped add server sided api for watchlists.
+* Performed misc. implementation tasks.
+* Helped develop styling for client side app.

 ### Davor Risteski

 Taksed with working on server.
 Did the following:

-1. Rebuilt Python module into a persistent process with Redis pubsub.
+* Rebuilt Python module into a persistent process with Redis pubsub.
-3. Setup recommendations route with separate Redis pubsub schema for Express.
+* Setup recommendations route with separate Redis pubsub schema for Express.
-4. Setup synchronize/cache on login for Express.
+* Setup synchronize/cache on login for Express.
-5. Setup image route that serves image placeholders for movies.
+* Setup image route that serves image placeholders for movies.
-6. Created and integrated User profile page.
+* Created and integrated User profile page.
-7. Refined webspeech with additional commands, fault tolerance, and tweaked behavior.
+* Refined webspeech with additional commands, fault tolerance, and tweaked behavior.
-8. Misc.
+* Misc.
 Bug hunting, error checking, minor styling, and created placeholder images.

+### Chunli Liu

+Was taked to integrate WebSpeech api.
+Did the following:

+* Implemented webspeech api (shared responsibility with Rhonit).
+Worked to refine with Rhonit and Davor.
+* Worked to streamline user interface.
+* Performed extensive unit, route, and component testing for both server and client.
+* Performed extensive integration testing.

 # Works Cited & Consulted